cr-xu/bo-4-euxfel/README.md

    1. to 6 air coils
    2. to 8 air coils
    3. increase until failure?
+3. Benchmark the BO performance against simplex (maybe for 6 parameters)

 ### Task 2: SASE1 tuning with Quadrupoles (optional to do task 3 first)

 1. Use previously found BO settings, apply for `./conf/SASE1_matching_quads.json`

 ### Task 3: SASE2 tuning with air coils

+If SASE2 is available

 1. Use previously found BO settings, repeat step 2 in __Task 1__